percona/pxb-docs/docs/xtrabackup-version-numbers.md

 Percona uses semantic version numbering, which follows the pattern of base version and build version.
 Percona assigns unique, non-negative integers in increasing order for each version release.
 The version number combines the base [MySQL {{vers}}](https://dev.mysql.com/doc/relnotes/mysql/{{vers}}/en/) version number and the minor build version.

-The version numbers for Percona XtraBackup 8.1.0-1 define the following information:
+The version numbers for Percona XtraBackup {{release}} define the following information:

 * Base version - the leftmost numbers indicate the [MySQL {{vers}}](https://dev.mysql.com/doc/relnotes/mysql/{{vers}}/en/) version used as a base.
 An increase in base version resets the minor build version to 0.